Merkaber/libEVEAuth/README.md

-# libEVEAuth
+# libEVEAuth 1.0.0

 libEVEAuth is a simple library for authorization handling with the [EVE swagger interface](https://github.com/esi/esi-docs) 'ESI' for a native C++ application.

-If you want to make a native C++ application... this library is for you.\
+If you want to make a native C++ application... this library is for you.
 If you want to make a native C application... this library is **not** for you.

-First Version 1.0.0 available.
-I am currently working on the doxygen documentation.

 ## How to use